Published on 22 Jun 2021

 Dental implants are surgically placed beneath the gum line, at the top of your jaw bone.

-Your dental surgeon will start the dental implant procedure with anesthesia to numb the surgery site before making a small incision into the gum line.
+Your dental surgeon will start the dental implant procedure with anaesthesia to numb the surgery site before making a small incision into the gum line.
 A tooth socket for the implant is created by drilling into the bone.
 The oral surgeon then inserts titanium screws that act as anchors for holding dental crowns or bridges once the site is healed after a few months.

 A tooth-shaped cap called an abutment is screwed onto the titanium screw.
 Once the implant is in place, your dentist will place some sutures to close the gums.